ProgerXP/Notepad2e/Readme.txt

   excluded) - indentation of the previous line is used, otherwise - of the current line.

-  Shift+Tab always unindents, even if the caret isn't at line start.
+  Shift+Tab always unindents, even if the caret isn't at line start (exactly as Edit | Block | Unindent).
+Tab behaviour not changed.

   Find (Ctrl+F) now has Grep/Ungrep buttons (working on regexp too).
   In case of active selection these operate on selected lines only.